 What will happen during the scan?

 Similar to an MRI scan, during a CT scan, you’ll be asked to lie very still on a scanner table.
-The table slides into or out of a CT scanner ring.
+The table slides into and out of a CT scanner ring.
 The table will be positioned so that the part of your body that needs to be scanned is in the centre of the scanner.
 You may be asked to hold your breath or not to swallow at certain points during your scan.
 A dye called contrast medium may be used to make your tissues show up more clearly on the images produced by the scan.

 How CT and MRI scans can help meet your needs